picotech/picosdk-ps4000a-matlab-instrument-driver/README.md

-# PicoScope 4000 Series - MATLAB Generic Instrument Driver
+# PicoScope 4000 Series (A API) - MATLAB Generic Instrument Driver

 This MATLAB® Generic Instrument Driver allows you to acquire data from PicoScope® 4000 Series High Resolution and Automotive Oscilloscopes and control in-built signal generator functionality.
 The data could be processed in MATLAB using functions from Toolboxes such as [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html).